PVZMF/HW7-project/README.md

 # HW7-project
-This is about exercise of BootCampDaneshkar (JavaScript)
+This is about exercise of BootCampDaneshkar (JavaScript & HTML) It is about working with fetch and json